connamara/quickfixn/Examples/README.txt

 TradeClient
 ===========

-The TradeClient example shows how to create different FIX message types and versions.
+The TradeClient is a command line example that shows how to create different FIX message types and versions.
+You can create new order singles, cancel order requests, cancel replace requests, and market data requests.

 TradeClient is configured with the tradeclient.cfg file.